top of page

 Injury Prevention Edge

-One of the key benefits of a structured off-season training is injury prevention.
 By building a strong foundation, increasing your muscle and tendon resiliency, you'll significantly reduce the risk of injuries during the season.
-You can be the fittest person on the team, but if you spend more time on the sidelines.. it doesn't really matter.
+You can be the fittest person on the team, but if you spend more time on the sidelines... it doesn't really matter.

 Bonus Tip: Aligning your gym work with a running Program